R-CMD-check license docs Codecov test coverage

 Most methods do not require additional software/tokens, but there are a few exceptions:

-• A working version of Docker is required for CIBERSORTx
+• A working version of Docker or Singularity is required for CIBERSORTx

 • A token for CIBERSORTx is required from this website: https://cibersortx.stanford.edu/